 In response to the alarming increase in border crime, the Attorneys General of Arizona, California, New Mexico, and Texas formed a unique alliance with the Superintendent of the Arizona Department of Financial Institutions, the Director of the Arizona Department of Public Safety, and the Chief of the Phoenix Police Department.
 This alliance was achieved through the efforts of the Arizona Attorney General and was memorialized in the February 2010, Settlement Agreement entered into by the State of Arizona and Western Union Financial Services.
 The Settlement Agreement provides for the creation of the Southwest Border Anti-Money Laundering Alliance (“Alliance”), further described in the Southwest Border Anti-Money Laundering Alliance Governing Agreement.
 The same seven partners comprise an Executive Board (“Board”) that manages the Alliance.

 The Alliance will have access to resources to support enforcement and prosecution efforts throughout the Southwest Border Area (“SWBA”), which includes the area near both sides of the entire border.
 These resources will fund SWBA investigations, initiatives, and programs that meet criteria established by the Board.
-The Board will award funding based on a Strategy focused on civil enforcement, criminal investigations, prosecutions, and money laundering training and education in the SWBA.
+The Board awarded funding based on a Strategy focused on civil enforcement, criminal investigations, prosecutions, and money laundering training and education in the SWBA.